hddm-devs/hddm/docs/tutorial_config_difficulty.rst

     hddm_fit.py simple_difficulty.conf simple_difficulty.csv

-The first argument tells HDDM which model specification to use, the second argument is the data file to apply the model to.
+The first argument tells HDDM which model specification to use, the second argument specifies the data file to apply the model to.

 Calling hddmfit.py in this way will generate the following output (note that the numbers will be slightly different each time you run this):